-Since 1953, MEDA has implemented market-oriented programming that facilitates inclusive systems change, by identifying levers for market growth while integrating low-income and excluded communities.
-MEDA has experience applying this strategy globally, in a range of systems: agriculture value chains, small-scale manufacturing, tourism and other economic sectors; financial and investment ecosystems; and business and entrepreneurship environments.
+Since 1953, MEDA has implemented market-oriented programming facilitating inclusive systems change by identifying levers for market growth while integrating low-income and excluded communities.
+MEDA has experience applying this strategy in a range of systems, globally: agriculture value chains, small-scale manufacturing, tourism and other economic sectors; financial and investment ecosystems; and business and entrepreneurship environments.

-To accomplish our goal of more inclusive and dynamic market systems, MEDA aims to analyze and understand target communities, sectors and market actors, associated barriers and opportunities, and the approaches that can sustainably shift behaviours and attitudes.
-This includes assessing capacities and gaps in production, services and supports, environmental issues, business and regulatory environments, and sociocultural constraints.
+To achieve more inclusive and dynamic market systems, MEDA aims to analyze and understand target communities, sectors and market actors, associated barriers and opportunities, and the approaches that can sustainably shift behaviours and attitudes.
 This resulting information enables the design, testing and adoption of models that lead to inclusive economic growth for women, men and youth.

 In collaboration with local partners and institutions, MEDA designs and executes scalable, replicable business solutions that encourage systemic market change.
 MEDA has gained decades of experience forging partnerships to create shared value among disconnected market actors while overcoming market failures and social barriers.
 MEDA emphasizes business models and trading relationships that are profitable and sustainable for all concerned, while considering business interests and economic incentives.

-At the community level, MEDA collaborates with partners to strengthen the business capacities and competencies of target groups, enabling them to assess business opportunities and participate in growing sectors.
-This empowers communities to be active in the exploration, testing and adoption of new business models, products and services, and market connections.
+At the community level, MEDA collaborates with partners to strengthen the business capacities and competencies of target groups, empowering them to assess business opportunities, participate in growing sectors and engage with all stages This enables communities to be active in the exploration, testing and adoption of new business models, products and services, and market connections.
 For example, MEDA projects support the growth of aggregation supply chains that link tens of thousands of small-scale producers to more advantageous and sustainable markets.